miftodii/bookstoread/README.md

 Tests in JUnit 5 must be annotated with org.junit.jupiter.api.Test annotation.
 This is different from the annotation used in JUnit 4.
 As with test class constructors , test methods can also take parameters in JUnit 5.
 Another thing to note here is that JUnit 5 changed the order of message parameter.
-In JUnit 4, the message used to be the first argument, but in JUnit 5 message it is the last argument.
+In JUnit 4, the message used to be the first argument, but in JUnit 5 message it is the last argument. assertAll() lists all of the individual failed assertions